aman145/Data-Extractor/README.md

   python run.py

-  Detailed process of installation of packages in mentioned above
+  Detailed process of installation of packages in mentioned below

 # About Project